DikaSy/-PATCH-1-Cursed-Clash-Waves-of-Sorcery/README.md

 Press ‘enter’ to confirm selection where prompted

 SHORTCUTS:
+For some shortcuts to work, some code needs to be uncommented in specific files to make the game balanced.

-Press the key ‘-’ to instantly kill enemies while playing the game (although each enemy kill wouldn’t give you any points, this hack functions as a way to skip waves)
+(main.py line 679\) Press the key ‘-’ to instantly kill enemies while playing the game (although each enemy kill wouldn’t give you any points, this hack functions as a way to skip waves)
-Press the key ‘p’ in the shop to gain an additional 100 points
+(main.py line 665\) Press the key ‘p’ in the shop to gain an additional 100 points
-Press the key ‘=’ while playing the game to fully max out the awakening bar
+(main.py line 738\) Press the key ‘=’ while playing the game to fully max out the awakening bar